vlasel/Android-Homework/README.md

-#HTP-Homeworks
+#Android-Homeworks

-Repository for homeworks from Java HTP.
+Repository for homeworks from Android HTP.

 ## Project structure